CashScript/cashscript/website/docs/sdk/transactions-advanced.md

 ## Transaction errors

 Transactions can fail for a number of reasons.
 Refer to the [Transaction Errors][transactions-simple-errors] section of the simplified transaction builder documentation for more information.
+Note that the advanced transaction builder does not yet support the `FailedRequireError` mentioned in the simplified transaction builder documentation so any error will be of type `FailedTransactionError` and include any of the mentioned error reasons in its message.

 [fex]: https://github.com/fex-cash/fex
 [bitcoin-wiki-timelocks]: https://en.bitcoin.it/wiki/Timelock